 Swelling of the toes

 A common feature of PsA in your feet is the swelling of one or more toes.
 This condition is known as dactylitis of the toes.
 The swelling tends to affect your entire toe, rather than a single joint.
-This can give your toe a sausage-like appearance, sometimes referred to as sausage toe.
+Tenosynovitis, or inflammation of the tendon sheath, is largely responsible for the swelling.
+It can give your toe a sausage-like appearance, sometimes referred to as “sausage toe.”

 Swelling is a common symptom of PsA.
 You may notice swelling in the toes, ankles, or heels.
 Swelling is sometimes accompanied by color changes, especially the development of a red or purple tint.
 Swollen areas may be warm to the touch and extremely tender.